Tareq62/tareq.abuissa.net/video.md

 <h2 class="video-heading">TEDxColumbiaCollege <span>November 2012</span></h2>

 I created this looping cello and guitar performance using Ableton Live.
-A rendition of the third movement of Seasonal, the looping technique was inspired by Andrew Bird.
+The melody is from the third movement of <i>Seasonal</i>, while the live looping technique was inspired by Andrew Bird.
 The looping begins at <a id="time4">1:17</a>.

 <br>
 <hr>